Monty Wilkinson (footballer)

 Jonathan Montague Wilkinson (18 July 1908 – 19 September 1979) was an English professional footballer who made over 220 appearances in the Football League for Charlton Athletic as a forward.
-He also played league football for Blackpool, Newcastle United and Everton.
+He also played League football for Blackpool, Newcastle United and Everton.

 Personal life

 Wilkinson served in the Royal Air Force during the Second World War and saw action in Burma.
-After retiring from football, he lived in Lincoln and later managed a cinema in Washington.
+After retiring from football, he lived in Lincoln and later managed a cinema in Washington, Tyne and Wear.
 In 2014, Wilkinson was the subject of an e-book, titled Dad's Story.